|

 Implementation Considerations

-An implementation can favor responding to an interrupt over normal
+An implementation can favor responding to an interrupt over normal method return, or reporting a timeout.

 A Lock implementation may be able to detect